JesusFreke/lalboard/stls/ironfox cluster2/readme.md

 1. Solder everything remaining.
 Once done, the PCB should be held in place, and you can now re-insert all the keys.
 Congratulations, you're done with this cluster.

+##### Connection

+Connecting to the cluster PCB (as also presented in this branch) requires a point-symmetric wiring.
+The left most pin of one side needs to be connected to the left most pin of the other (when viewing both connectors from the same side).
+Same goes for the other six cables.
+When using pre-crimped wires, this means the cables tend to cross in the middle.
+It is not possible to connect the two PCB designs using the pre-assembled wires as in the original BOM.
+If you absolutely have to use such cables, adjust one of the two PCBs (probably the cluster) accordingly before ordering.